J/92

 The J/92 is a fixed keel one-design sportsboat.

 Design

 The J/92 was designed by Rod Johnstone.
 It was introduced in 1992 by J/Boats who built 150 boats until 2003.

 The displacement–length ratio is 132 making it a light displacement boat.
 Beam is moderate at 10 ft and the draft is 5.9 ft.
-The asymmetrical spinnaker is flown from a extendable carbon bowsprit.
+The asymmetrical spinnaker is flown from an extendable carbon bowsprit.

 Sailing World selected the J/92 as overall "Boat of the Year" in 1993.

 Construction

 The J/92 was built by Tillotson-Pearson Inc (TPI) in Warren, Rhode Island using a fiberglass sandwich construction of end-grain balsa core.
 Frames and bulkheads are glassed both to the hull and deck.
 The keel is seated in epoxy and thru-bolted to the keel stub.